ohughes1207/Personal_Projects/README.md

 ## Introduction

-Currently both of my personal projects are a work in progress and thus, as the projects develop the README.md of this repository will be expanded upon.
+Currently both of my personal projects are a work in progress and so, as the projects develop the README.md of this repository will be expanded upon.

 ## Worlds 2022 LoL Project